contentful/slash-developers/documentation/concepts/apis.md

 ## Images API

 With the images API (https://images.contentful.com/) you can resize and crop images, change their background color and convert them to different formats – PNG→JPG, for instance.
-We believe that it's better to let the backend do this job, instead of having to deal with images transformation on the client.
+We believe that it's better to let the backend do this job, instead of having to deal with image transformation on the client.

 [Read the reference documentation for the images API][4]